 \section{Preliminary \& Related Work}

-Before moving to our main contributions, we first review how language models typically generate samples and an introduction to multi-sample aggregation strategies. \paragraph{Language Model Sampling} Language models typically generate outputs for generative tasks by autoregressively sampling from the conditional probability distribution over the next token, given both the input context and previously generated tokens.
-Formally, for an input \(X\) and an output sequence \(Y = (y_1, y_2, \dots, y_N)\), the probability of producing \(Y\) is given by:
+Before moving to our main contributions, we first review how language models typically generate samples and provide an introduction to multi-sample aggregation strategies. \paragraph{Language Model Sampling} Language models typically generate output for generative tasks by autoregressively sampling from the conditional probability distribution over the next token, given both the input context and previously generated tokens.
+Formally, for an input sequence \(X\) and an output sequence \(Y = (y_1, y_2, \dots, y_N)\), the probability of producing \(Y\) is given by the following:

 To compute the probability distribution, the model obtains a set of logits $z_i$ and then divides them by a temperature hyperparameter \(T\) before applying the softmax function and a regularization function $\mathcal{F}$: